Krivetochka/Neon-conky-theme/README.md

 - Automatic schedule change depending on the day of the week
 - Separate schedule for even and odd week (not yet automated)
-- Automatic display of the current recess and auto-hiding of the schedule if the lessons are over
+- Automatic display of the current recess and auto-hiding the schedule if the lessons are over
 ## Screenshots

 ![App Screenshot](https://i.ibb.co/Wpjd94xc/Neon.png/468x300?text=App+Screenshot+Here)